Special types of personal data

 • Data about relationship problems

 • Data that can be misused for identity fraud, such as the Dutch Citizen Service Number (BSN).
-In principle, the BSN cannot be used in research at all.
+The BSN can only be used when legally necessary.
+Since this is not the case for scientific research, using BSN in research is in most cases forbidden.